 In 2008, NEF (New Economics Foundation) produced their five ways to well-being framework for adults.
 This set of five actions - connect, be active, keep learning, take notice and give - were beneficial to adults.
 We wanted to find out whether this approach could work for children and young people, as well.

-So we've been working with NEF over the past year to find out.
-Together, we've:
+So we've been working with NEF to create our Ways to well-being report.

 - Asked around 1500 young people aged 10 to 15 a number of questions related to the five ways that we felt might be relevant to children’s lives